rust-noah/rust-template/README.md

 2. Enter the directory, modify the cliff.toml file, change the URL after replace= to your own repository address (you need to create a repository first)

 3. pre-commit install

+4. Change the package.name in the Cargo.toml file to the name of the new project.